9K32 Strela-2: Europe

+Croatia

+At the beginning of the Croatian War of Independence, the Croatian forces did not have an air force, and the anti-aircraft weapons they had at their disposal were more symbolic than dangerous for their opponents (about 25-30 light air defense systems Strela-2M).
+On September 19, 1991, the Croatian Air Defense shot down a J-22 Orao with the Strela-2M over the Đakovo area.
+The first Yugoslav aircraft shot down over the Adriatic Sea was the G-2 Galeb, which was hit by a Strela-2M by a police officer during the battle of Šibenik on September 20, 1991.
+A day later shooting down of two enemy aircraft in the same area in a short time, known by the cry "Both have fallen" occurred.
+On that day members of the Croatian Army during the Battle of the Dalmatian Channels shot down two J-21 Jastreb using M55 anti-aircraft gun and Strela 2M.
+On November 8, 1991. in Gorski Kotar, the Croatian air defense shot down MiG-21R with the Strela-2M.
+On April 24, 1992 during the siege of Dubrovnik an enemy aircraft was shot down with the Strela 2M.

 Bosnia

 The Army of Republika Srpska, backed by the Armed Forces of Serbia and Montenegro, used Strela-2M and upgraded Strela-2M/A missiles against Bosnian, Croatian, and NATO forces.
-On 3 September 1992, an Italian Air Force G.222 transport was presumably shot down by an Strela-2M during a United Nations relief mission near Sarajevo.
+On 3 September 1992, an Italian Air Force G.222 transport was presumably shot down by a Strela-2M during a United Nations relief mission near Sarajevo.
 Serbian forces shot down a Croatian Air Force MiG-21 in September 1993 with a Strela-2M.
 On 17 December 1994, a French Navy Dassault Étendard IVP was hit by a Strela-2M, but managed to return to its carrier.

 During Operation Deliberate Force, NATO pilots were instructed to fly in medium altitudes to avoid Bosnian Serb MANPADS, such as the Strela-2 and the more modern Igla, although on 30 August 1995 a French Air Force Mirage 2000N was shot down by a Bosnian Serb MANPADS and its crew captured, the only aircraft lost during the campaign due hostile fire.